ashokades/ashokades.github.io/README.md

 CS 351 Project Repo
 Green Potatoes - Movie Reviews

+The website has ratings for movies based on the average Good Potato and Green Potato rating.
+There are sample reviews manually scraped from the internet.
-The website has ratings for movies based on the average Good Potato and Green Potato rating There is a webpage for adding movie reviews, however the functionality is not implemented since github does not allow for server actions to update the backend.
+There is a webpage for adding movie reviews, however the functionality is not implemented since github does not allow for server actions to update the backend.